microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/New-EntraBetaUserAppRoleAssignment.md

 To grant an app role assignment to a user, you need three identifiers:

-- PrincipalId: The Id of the user to whom you are assigning the app role.
+- PrincipalId: The ID of the user to whom you are assigning the app role.

-- ResourceId: The Id of the resource servicePrincipal that has defined the app role.
+- ResourceId: The ID of the resource servicePrincipal that defines the app role.

-- Id: The Id of the appRole (defined on the resource service principal) to assign to the user.
+- Id: The ID of the appRole (defined on the resource service principal) to assign to the user.

 ## Examples